-Is Alcohol-Free Wine Vegan? – Best 10 Reviewed
+Is Alcohol-Free Wine Vegan?
+Plus 10 Of The Best To Try

 Everyone knows that wine is made from fermenting crushed grapes, so it would seem like a reasonable expectation that wine would be vegan.
 Unfortunately, it's not that simple.

 Not all alcohol-free wines are vegan.
 Some wines use animal sourced ingredients during the latter stages of production making these unsuitable for vegans.
 However, there are a number of vegan alcohol-free wines on offer.

 Here we have a look at what makes some wines non-vegan and the vegan friendly alternatives on offer, followed by 10 of the best vegan alcohol-free wines for you to try.

 If wine is made from fermenting grapes it would seem logical to think that would be vegan, after all, grapes are hardly derived from animal based products.
 However, modern wine goes through quite complicated production process and there are additional ingredients that are added along the way.

 These include fining agents, which can often be derived from animal based products meaning the wine can no longer be labelled as vegan.

 Examples of the type of animal based fining agents used include:

 - Casein (milk protein)